gifarindra/Progategithub-HTMLCSS/README.md

 ## Local development
 Branched changes
-1.Open index.html in your browser
+1.Open index.html in your browser!